 Unless you’ve been living under a proverbial rock, you’ll likely be aware that the world has gone completely nuts for the best Australian whisky brands in the last few years, and with good reason – it’s some of the best liquid gold out there.

-And liquid gold it has literally become, for some.
+And liquid gold, Australian made whisky (or whiskey) has literally become, for some.
 When Sullivan’s Cove took out top honours at the World Whiskies Awards in 2014, where their French Oak was crowned the best single malt whisky in the world, the world’s gaze turned to Tasmania, an unassuming island that had, for the last two decades, slowly been crawling back as an Australian whisky-producing region of repute and renown.
 Though the Apple Isle’s spirits industry was outlawed in the 19th century, a one-man mission to bring back the art of craft spirits in 1992 saw the inception of Lark Distillery, a poky shed stuck in next to a winery, not far from Hobart airport.

 This article is part of our Brews & Bottles Series.

+Tasmania now produces some of the best whiskey in Australia.
 This zeitgeist of top-quality whisky production is not restricted to Tassie, however.
-Other distilleries that have made their mark both over the years and recently can be found all over the country (though the climate and soft waters of Tasmania are generally considered to be perfect for the revered malt liquor to age properly).
-With examples from Victoria and Western Australia taking particular pride of place on the selection below, this is our collection of the best whiskies coming out of Australia, that you should definitely add to your bucket list (or liquor cabinet) while they’re still available.
+Other distilleries that have made their mark both over the years and recently can be found all over the country – though the climate and soft waters of Tasmania are generally considered to be perfect for the revered malt liquor to age properly.
+Hence, why many of the top Australian whiskey brands are located in Tasmania.
+With other examples from Victoria and Western Australia taking particular pride of place on the selection below, this is our collection of the best whiskies coming out of Australia, that you should definitely add to your bucket list (or liquor cabinet) while they’re still available.

 Sullivan’s Cove French Oak